Frequently Asked Questions

 Urinary incontinence in women can be divided into three main types:

-- Stress urinary incontinence (SUI) is leaking urine when coughing, laughing, or sneezing.
-Leaks also can happen when a woman walks, runs, or exercises.
+Stress urinary incontinence (SUI) is leaking urine when coughing, laughing, or sneezing.
+Leaks can also happen when you walk, run, or exercise.

-- Urgency urinary incontinence is a sudden strong urge to urinate that is hard to stop.
-Women with this type of urinary incontinence may leak urine on the way to the bathroom.
-If you have an “overactive bladder”, it means that you have symptoms of urgency and frequency that may or may not include incontinence.
+Urgency urinary incontinence is a sudden strong urge to urinate that is hard to stop.
+You may leak urine on the way to the bathroom.
+If you have an "overactive bladder," it means that you have symptoms of urgency and frequency that may or may not include incontinence.

 - Urinary tract infection (UTI)—UTIs sometimes cause leakage and are treated with antibiotics.